ПРАВО И ПОЛИТОЛОГИЯ / страница:

 All states are sovereign and have the right to manage their own internal affairs without interference.
 According to international law, the territorial integrity of all states must be protected and respected.
 Any interference, military or political, in the internal affairs of states is not allowed.
 According to Article 2(4) of the UN Charter, the use or threat of force against the sovereignty, territorial integrity or political independence of another state is prohibited.

 The UN Charter states that the organization should not interfere in matters that are essentially within the internal competence of states.
-Advocates of intervention point out that the United Nations Charter emphasizes the importance of human rights and requires member states to ensure appropriate standards of human rights protection.[1]
-What is important is that the intervention is limited to a purpose consistent with humanitarian intent.[2]
+Advocates of intervention point out that the United Nations Charter emphasizes the importance of human rights and requires member states to ensure appropriate standards of human rights protection.

 [2]According to the classical definition, the word "humanitarian" implies concern for the welfare of people and protection of their rights.
 Humanitarian intervention is the measures implemented by the international communities, which aim to protect and help people during severe humanitarian crises.
 Measures taken by the international community with the aim of stopping or mitigating mass and grave violations of human rights, such as genocide, war crimes, ethnic cleansing and mass murder.
 In many cases, it is a military or other type of intervention carried out by one or more states to ensure the protection of citizens in situations where their lives and rights are at risk.
 According to the UN Charter, humanitarian intervention should normally be carried out within the framework of resolutions approved by the UN Security Council, Before the adoption of the Charter of the United Nations, there are also examples of international military missions with humanitarian goals.
 One of them, as mentioned above, is the French intervention in Syria in 1860-1861, It was a humanitarian, geopolitical and diplomatic measure aimed at protecting the Christian population and stopping the massacre of Christians.